-Last week at BOMA International in Salt Lake City, members of the Emerging Professionals Committee hosted a unique panel on how to attract and retain the next generation of talent.
+Last week at BOMA International in Salt Lake City, members of the Emerging Professionals Committee hosted a unique panel on how to attract and retain the next generation of talent in CRE and proptech.
 The panel was the brainchild of committee members, who had heard the topic of millennials and generation z in the workplace discussed, but rarely from the mouths of young professionals themselves.

-I was honored to be the moderator of the panel and thrilled by the standing-room-only crowd that came to hear what the panelists had to stay.
-It underscored the importance of fostering the next generation of leadership in CRE.
-Here are a few takeaways from the panel and the discussions amongst the panelists as we prepared for the panel.
+The standing-room-only crowd came to hear what the panelists had to stay, which underscored the importance of fostering the next generation of leadership in CRE.
+Here are a few takeaways from the panel and the discussions amongst the panelists as they prepared for the panel.
 You can also check out this great write-up about the panel from Buildings Magazine.

 Millennials are poised to become half of the workforce in 2020.
 They’re also the least engaged generation in the workplace, with only 29 percent of millennials reporting being engaged at their jobs.
 Roughly 43 percent of millennials envision leaving their jobs within two years.
 With millions of baby boomers preparing to retire from the commercial real estate industry, this presents a tremendous issue for the industry.